-Archbishop of Canterbury to meet Palestinian and Israeli leaders - BBC News
+Archbishop to meet Middle East leaders

 The archbishop will later meet the Palestinian President Mahmoud Abbas, who has just returned from meeting Mr Trump at the White House.

-He will meet the Israeli Prime Minister Benjamin Netanyahu and President Reuben Rivlin on Tuesday.
+He will meet the Israeli Prime Minister Benjamin Netanyahu and President Reuven Rivlin on Tuesday.

 The head of the Anglican Church stressed that, as well as meeting political figures, he was also speaking to ordinary people caught up in regional conflicts.